mini-kep/parser-rosstat-kep/README.md

 # How I download macroeconomic indicators from here?

-### Excel file

-Latest data is in [kep.xlsx](https://github.com/epogrebnyak/mini-kep/issues/70)

-### Work with CSV

-You can use macroeconomic indicators in your python code as:
+You can use macroeconomic indicators in your python code as shown below or get latest data as Excel file [kep.xlsx](https://github.com/epogrebnyak/mini-kep/issues/70)

 ```python